The Skiing 85%

 Value for Money 63%

-It may be another of those fractured, purpose-built French resorts, but the high-quality terrain around it means Les Arcs is a lot better than you’d expect.
-Intermediates, experts and freestylers will all like it – and all the “villages” are improving, too.
+It may be another of those fractured, purpose-built French resorts, but its high-quality terrain makes Les Arcs a canny choice for anyone on a budget.
+Intermediates, experts and freestylers will all like it – and many of its “villages” have improved, too.

 Table of Contents